 Most likely, your inverter will be able to handle short surges in power.
 You should carefully read the instructions however to know exactly what your inverter can power and for how long.

-Some manufacturers will list the inverter size as the maximum rating.
+Some manufacturers will list continuous power rating for the inverter size as the maximum rating.
 It is only in small print that the inverter can only handle a much smaller amount of power for a long period of time.

 The key to finding the best size of inverter that you need is to add up the wattage of all the devices you want to power, and the surge requirements for all of these devices.
 Once you have calculated this total, you should add another twenty percent to it to make up for any extra loads on the system.